 - It provides Asynchronous stateless TCP scanning as well as Asynchronous UDP scanning.

 - It scans the IP port and detects service running on the hosts

 - It allows operating system detection remotely.

 - Users can Enable multiple command-line modules

-Fing is a free and open-source network scanner that is widely used by network admins a cybersecurity experts.
-It detects and maps devices connected to any Wi-Fi network, assesses security risks, and troubleshoot problems of networks.
+Fing is a free and open-source network scanner widely used by network admins’ cybersecurity experts.
+It detects and maps devices connected to any Wi-Fi network assesses security risks, and troubleshoot problems of networks.

-Along with Port scanning, it also provides Wi-Fi scanning, Subnet scanning, ping, service monitoring, DNS lookup, and reverse DNS lookup; hence, it is also one of the best alternatives of Nmap.
-It has been developed to inspect large networks quickly; however, it also works best with single hosts.
+Along with Port scanning, it also provides Wi-Fi scanning, Subnet scanning, ping, service monitoring, DNS lookup, and reverse DNS lookup; hence, it is also one of the best alternatives to Nmap.
+It has been developed to inspect large networks quickly but also works best with single hosts.

 - It scans all devices connected to any network.